What is the SAT and do I need to sit it?

 If you are an independent learner, you should work your way through old papers, so you are familiar with the format and the type of questions you will have to answer.

-If you would like to practice for the SAT in a supportive environment, and learn techniques and shortcuts which will help you to maximize your scores, then why not join Elab’s SATellite program, which is based on a series of workshops, and has helped hundreds of applicants secure a place at their dream American university?
+In case you would like to practice for the SAT in a supportive environment, and learn techniques and shortcuts which will help you to maximize your scores, then why not join Elab’s SATellite program, which is based on a series of workshops, and has helped hundreds of applicants secure a place at their dream American university?

 Call or email us, here at Elab, so we can work together and give you the practical advice and help you need to sail through the SAT and start planning your life studying in the amazing USA.